Thermalization and prethermalization in the soft-wall AdS/QCD model: Thermalization

-In the EF coordinates, the incoming wave condition at the horizon turns to simply require regular at the horizon.
-As proved in Ref.~\cite{Chen:2018msc,Cao:2021tcr}, when $N_f=2$, the second-order transition point (critical point) appears only in the chiral limit.
-Therefore, we will focus on the two flavor case with zero quark mass to study the phenomena near critical point.
+\end{widetext} As shown in Ref.~\cite{Chen:2018msc,Cao:2021tcr}, in the case of $N_f=2$, the second-order phase transition point (critical point) appears only in the chiral limit.
+Therefore, we will focus on the two flavor case with zero quark mass for studying the phenomena in the critical region.